St2veK/St2veK/README.md

 - 👋 Hi, I’m @St2veK
 - 👀 I’m interested in pc components and smartphones
 - 🌱 I’m currently learning to be a developer, but not sure I could be.
-- 😄 Pronouns: Not actually a pronoun, but.....Ezekiel 16:6
+- 😄 Pronouns: Not actually a pronoun.
+Ezekiel 16:6

 <!---
 St2veK/St2veK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.